-- (i) A joint stock company may be established by one or more legal entities or two or more individuals or a combination of legal entity(ies) and individual(s).11 A joint stock company may be established: (i) by a private agreement on share subscription without a public offer to subscribe shares or (ii) by a public offer to subscribe shares.
-Regardless of the method of establishment, the registered capital of a joint stock company must be at least EUR 25,000.
-The shares must be completely subscribed and a minimum of 30% of the nominal value of the shares must be paid prior to the constituent general meeting of shareholders. - (ii) A joint stock company is not a flow-through entity for Slovak tax purposes. - (iii) With effect as of 1 March 2024, subject to the fulfillment of certain conditions, the company may provide, directly or indirectly, financial assistance to third parties with respect to the acquisition of its shares (Section 161e). - (iv) The shareholders are not held liable for the company's obligations; the company is liable for breach of its obligations up to the value of all its assets. - (v) A joint stock company may exist as a private or public company.
-It is considered to be public if part or all of its shares are admitted to trading on a regulated market located or operated in one of the contracting states of the European Economic Area.
+- (i) A joint-stock company may be established by one or more legal entities or two or more individuals or a combination of legal entity(ies) and individual(s).11 A joint-stock company may be established: (i) by a private agreement on share subscription without a public offer to subscribe shares or (ii) by a public offer to subscribe shares.
+Regardless of the method of establishment, the registered capital of a joint-stock company must be at least EUR 25,000.
+The shares must be completely subscribed and a minimum of 30% of the nominal value of the shares must be paid prior to the constituent general meeting of shareholders. - (ii) A joint-stock company is not a flow-through entity for Slovak tax purposes. - (iii) Subject to fulfilling certain conditions, the company may provide, directly or indirectly, financial assistance to third parties with respect to the acquisition of its shares (Section 161e). - (iv) The shareholders are not held liable for the company's obligations; the company is liable for breach of its obligations up to the value of all its assets. - (v) A joint-stock company may exist as a private or public company.
+It is considered to be public if part or all of its shares are admitted to trading on a regulated market located or operated in one of the contracting states of the European Economic Area. - (vi) Capital stock is divided into shares, which can be issued as certificated shares (only registered form) or as book-entry shares (in a bearer or registered form) recorded in the Central Securities Depositary (all bearer shares in a Slovak joint-stock company must be

-11 One individual (physical person) cannot establish a joint stock company.
+11 One individual (physical person) cannot establish a joint-stock company.
 After the company's incorporation, all shares could, however, be acquired by one individual.
 There is no maximum limit as to the number of shareholders.